MicrosoftDocs/azure-dev-docs/articles/go/deploy-azure-resource-manager-template.md

 ## Troubleshoot

-If an error is encountered when running the program, check the following:
+If the program returns an error related to authentication or authorization, check the following:

-- If the error begins with a timestamp and the following text: "failed to obtain a response: DefaultAzureCredential: failed to acquire a token.", make sure that you signed in to the Azure CLI as instructed previously.
+- If the error begins with a timestamp and the following text: `failed to obtain a response: DefaultAzureCredential: failed to acquire a token.`, make sure that you signed in to the Azure CLI as instructed previously.

-- If the error is an authorization (401) or forbidden (403) error, make sure your user account is in an Azure role that gives it rights to create resource groups and add resources on your subscription.
-For example, the *Contributor* or *Owner* [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
-To learn how to assign roles, see [Assign Azure roles using Azure CLI](/azure/role-based-access-control/role-assignments-cli).
+- If the error is an authorization (status code 401) or forbidden (status code 403) error, make sure your user account is in an Azure role that gives it rights to create resource groups and add resources on your subscription.
+Examples of such roles are the *Contributor* or *Owner* [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
+To learn how to assign Azure roles to your user, see [Assign Azure roles using Azure CLI](/azure/role-based-access-control/role-assignments-cli).

-- For more detailed guidance, see [Troubleshoot Azure Identity authentication issues](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azidentity/TROUBLESHOOTING.md).
+- For more detailed troubleshooting guidance, see [Troubleshoot Azure Identity authentication issues](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azidentity/TROUBLESHOOTING.md).

 ## Verify the resources on Azure